vitalets/x-editable/README.md

 # X-editable

 In-place editing with Twitter Bootstrap, jQuery UI or pure jQuery.

-## Description
-X-editable is new life of [bootstrap-editable](http://github.com/vitalets/bootstrap-editable) that was strongly refactored and improved.
+It is a new life of [bootstrap-editable plugin](http://github.com/vitalets/bootstrap-editable) that was strongly refactored and improved.

-## Demo & Documentation
+## Demo + Docs + Download

 **http://vitalets.github.com/x-editable**